Eye For Film >> Movies >> Harry Potter And The Deathly Hallows: Part 2 (2011) Film Review

 We pick up where we left off, as evil wizard Voldemort (Ralph Fiennes) is picking up a trophy of his own - the Elder Wand, the most powerful wand in the world.
 But while he is edging towards the indestructability he so craves, Harry (Daniel Radcliffe, better than he has ever been) and friends Ron (Rupert Grint) and Hermione (Emma Watson) are out to destroy the remaining 'horcruxes' - objects that contain a piece of Voldemort's soul.

-Yates and Kloves have fallen more into their stride with every outing, offering faithful but not slavish adaptations that have a living, fire-breathing life of their own independent from the source novels.
+Yates and Kloves have fallen more into their stride with every outing, offering faithful but not slavish adaptations that have a living, fire-breathing life of their own independent of the source novels.
 And since taking the helm for Order Of The Phoenix, Yates has brought a crucial element into play - reality.
 There is magic here, for sure, but there is also a constant threat of nasty death and of genuine heartbreak, plus a sense of the importance of pulling together with your friends in moments of adversity.

 Here, Yates finds tension in contrast, weaving skilfully between moments of quiet menace - such as Hermione's attempts to pass herself off as Bellatrix to enter her vault at Gringott's - with adventurous action set pieces, such as the 'runaway train' trolley ride that threatens to kill our heroes before they can reach the heart of the bank.
 Kloves expertly uses humour to mitigate some of the grimmer moments but never makes light of the highness of the stakes.